MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 AD 100-313 (Smyrna) - Persecuted Church (The body of Christ was Persecuted                                       everywhere)

-This was a time where the whole body of Christ was persecuted Many many Christians were being covered in tar, sown into animal skin and fed to Dogs, set on fire
+This was a time where the whole body of Christ was persecuted Many many Christians were being covered in tar, sown into animal skin and fed to Dogs, set on fire etc.

 Smyrna was a place of great wealth as it was next to the sea and was a trade route.
 This meant there was a lot of people there